Transfer Admissions and Aid

 A Message from Transfer Coordinator Kate Stano, EdD, G'04: Come to my Virtual Office Hours to get your transfer questions answered!
 I'm able to answer questions about the application process, academic programs, campus life, transfer credit evaluation, financial aid, and much more!

 The times listed below are drop-in hours, or you can schedule a time through our calendar.
 There are many more appointment times available if you click below.
-Reach out to firstname.lastname@example.org if you have any questions!
+Reach out to firstname.lastname@example.org if you have any questions or would like to schedule an appointment with Kate at a different time.

 Click on the links above to Zoom in or use the following information to call in: